 Please be assured that the personal information supplied by you to the Society is treated confidentially and is used purely for administrative purposes and will not be disclosed to any third party.
 Also note that although membership for Junior members (16 and under) is free, we do still need a completed membership form so we can send you our Newsletter and membership card.

-The complete lecture programme for the 2016-17 session was:
+The lecture programme for the 2017-18 session is as follows:

 The Eric Tomney Lecture

 Dr. Nicolas Labrosse, Senior Lecturer in the School of Physics & Astronomy at the University of Glasgow

 |Thursday 19th October 2017||Radio Astronomy from your Back Garden